Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2020

 VIP Room, Malecon

 A buddy told me VIP Room is quickly becoming the “next” Mamma Club in Santo Domingo.
-The place is super high-end and some of the best looking Dominicans go here every single Saturday.
+The place is super high-end and some of the hottest Dominicans go here every single Saturday.

 Like Mamma, you’ll need to dress well and open the wallet to make the most out of this club.
 I’m confident you’ll have a great night out in VIP Room if you can do those two things.